JinYeKim/RepData_PeerAssessment1/PA1_template.md

-Calculate mean of the total number of steps taken per day with na CAREFUL, use 'sum_steps2' instead of 'Sum_steps2' because 'Sum_steps2'     was converted by as.numeric function Calculate median of the total number of steps taken per day with na Well... na=0 so mean and median didn't change.
-Cannot know the impact of imputing missing values.
+Calculate mean of the total number of steps taken per day with na CAREFUL, use 'sum_steps2' instead of 'Sum_steps2' because 'Sum_steps2'     was converted by as.numeric function Calculate median of the total number of steps taken per day with na

 ```{r}
 nrow(data[is.na(data$steps),])